-SCOPE: This procedure is performed and is applied during the manufacturing of dosage form.
+SCOPE: This procedure is performed and is applied during the manufacturing of the dosage form.

 RESPONSIBILITY / ACCOUNTABILITY:

 It is the responsibility of Assistant Manufacturing Chemist to follow and adhere to this SOP.
-The Production Pharmacist, QC/QA Manager are accountable for the strict adherence to the master formula.
+The Production Pharmacist, QC/QA Manager is accountable for the strict adherence to the master formula.

 COPY ISSUED TO: